todoubled/classy/README.md

 ### TODO
 - Measure keyword density
 - Capture derivatives of keywords
-- Grade on a curve
+- Score classifications on a curve